this-is-how-it-should-be/food/README.md

     cd food
     ```

-3. Open the `index.html` file in your browser to run the application.
+3. Choose one of the following options to open the `index.html` file in your browser, depending on your computer's operating system:

     - For macOS users, run the following command in your terminal to open the `index.html` file in your browser: